lezette/learning-a11y/src/was/understanding-wcag-percievable.md

   <p></p>
   <p>So this was a really intresting learning process for me, I knew some of these guidelines previously but I found
-    some of them too vauge to understand when reading the WCAG overview page, but reading "Understanding" pages for each guidelines and success criteria was game changing.</p>
+    some of them too vauge to understand when reading the WCAG overview page, but reading the "Understanding" pages for each guidelines and success criteria was game changing.
+I've provided links to the understanding pages in the <a href="#resources">resources</a> section</p>

   <p>After learning this to ensure I really understand the Perceivable principle I asked ChatGPT to generate a
     <strong>IAAP WAS-style quiz</strong> focused on testing your understanding of WCAG 2.2 - Perceivable principle and